Make-School-Courses/FEW-1.1-Web-Foundations/12-JavaScript-Scope-and-This/README.md

 # JavaScript Scope and This

-Scope describes where variables and functions can accessed.
+Scope describes where variables and functions can access.

-This is a keyword that holds a reference to current owner of an object.
+This is a keyword that holds a reference to the current owner of an object.

-## Learning Objectives/Competencies
+## Learning Objectives

 1. Use `this` to create DRY code
 1. Identify the scope of a variable or a function